 IN general, vehicular applications can be divided into two groups: safety and nonsafety applications.
 Safety applications often require fast message exchanges but do not use much bandwidth.
-In order to support applications, such as colli sion avoidance, hardbraking warnings, accident reporting, and intersection announcements, etc., vehicles are enabled to com municate with one another via (vehicle-to-vehicle communica tions) or via roadside access points (vehicle-to-roadside munications).
-These vehicular com communications are expected to contribute to safer roads by providing timely information to drivers and to make travel more convenient.
-Conventionally, vehicular ad hoc networks are used to implement dedicated short-range communications (DSRC) for safety applications.
-The DSRC standard, i.e., IEEE 802.11p, is probably the best positioned technique to provide safety services.On the other hand, the nonsafety applications require high bandwidth and strong security to support multimedia services for vehicular users.
+In order to support safety applications, such as colli sion avoidance, hard-braking warnings, accident reporting, and intersection announcements, etc., vehicles are enabled to com municate with one another via (vehicle-to-vehicle communica tions) or via roadside access points (vehicle-tomunications). roadside com These vehicular communications are expected to contribute to safer roads by providing timely information to drivers and to make travel more convenient.
+Conventionally, vehicular ad hoc networks are used to implement dedicated short-range communications (DSRC) safety for applications.
+The DSRC standard, i.e., IEEE 802.11p, is probably the best positioned technique to provide safety services.

+On the other hand, the nonsafety applications require high bandwidth and strong security to support multimedia services for vehicular users.
 To support multimedia services for vehicular users, the networks that have high bandwidth, such as cellular and satellite networks, are considered.
 When comparing cellular and satellite networks, satellite networks are more expensive but provide lower quality-of-service (QoS) performance.
-On the contrary, the telecommunication industry landscape for cellular networks is rapidly growing from second-generation (2G) to fourth-generation (4G) to accommodate the increasing usage of multimedia applications and users mobility.
+On the contrary, the telecommunication industry landscape for cellular networks is rapidly growing from second-generation (2G) to fourth-generation (4G)to accommodate the increasing usage of multimedia applications and users mobility.
 In 4G networks, Long-Term Evolution (LTE) IS THE emerging broadband wireless technologies aimed at providing high-speed Internet of 100 Mb/s at a vehicular speed of up to 350 km/h.
-Further, 4G wireless standards provide well-defined OoS and security architecture.
-For this reason, 4G cellular networks are considered up-and-coming technologies vehicular multimedia for applications.
+Further, 4G wireless standards provide well-defined QoS and security architecture.
+For this reason, 4G cellular networks are considered up-and-coming technologies for vehicular multimedia applications.

 LTE resemble each other in some key aspects, including operating frequency spectrum, high capacity, mobility, strong QoS mechanisms, and strong security with a similar key hierarchy from the core network to the access network.
 However, LTE also differ from each other in certain aspects, as they have evolved from different origins.
-LTE has evolved from 3rd Generation Partnership Projects (3GPP); thus, the LTE network has to support the existing 3G users' connectivity, the LTE authentication process uses the EAP Authentication and Key (EAP-AKA) Agreement procedure authenticates only the International Mobile Subscriber Identity (SIM) burned subscriber identity module (SIM) card.
+LTE has evolved from Generation Partnership 3rd Projects (3GPP); thus, the LTE network has to support the existing 3G users' connectivity, the LTE authentication process uses the EAP Authentication and Key Agreement (EAP-AKA) procedure that authenticates only the International Mobile Subscriber Identity (SIM) burned in a subscriber identity module (SIM) card.
 Consequently, the LTE security does not meet the enterprise security requirement, as LTE does not authenticate enterprisecontrolled security.